Italian occupation of Mallorca

-This last condition was the most adcceptable for Luis Araquistáin, the Republic's ambassador to France.
+This last condition was the most acceptable for Luis Araquistáin, the Republic's ambassador to France.

 In 1950, former minister Federica Montseny remembered that the government evaluated offering the Balearic Islands or the Canary Islands to Nazi Germany.

-In 1938, the Italian Ministry of Finance bought a big estate in the S'Albufera area of Majorca through a proxy society, Celulosa Hispánica.
+In 1938, the Italian Ministry of Finance bought a big estate in the S'Albufera area of Mallorca through a proxy society, Celulosa Hispánica.

 Once the Spanish Nationalists won the civil war in 1939, Mussolini withdrew all Italian forces from Spain.
 In this period Italy also invaded Albania in response to the sudden Nazi occupation of Czechoslovakia.